+We thank Violaine Llaurens, as well as Camille Roux, Steven van Belleghem and an anonymous reviewer for their careful consideration of this work and their valuable comments on previous versions of this manuscript.
 We thank members of Jianquan Liu’s lab for collecting samples and to Chris Cole for providing samples from P. grandidentata.
 Michael Barfuss and Elfi Grasserbauer provided assistance in the laboratory.
 Sequencing was performed at the Next Generation Sequencing Platform of the University of Berne and at the National Genomics Infrastructure (NGI) of Science for Life Laboratory, Stockholm.
 The Vienna Scientific Cluster (VSC) and the Swedish National Infrastructure for Computing (SNIC) at Uppsala Multidisciplinary Center for Advanced Computational Science (UPPMAX) provided access to computational resources.
 We are also grateful to members of the PopGen Vienna graduate school for helpful discussions.
 This manuscript is dedicated to the memory of our friend and colleague Prof. Christian Lexer.